AlexanderGTumanov/stock-analyzer/README.md

 # Stock Analyzer

-This project is a compact portfolio piece showcasing time‑series modeling with ARCH-family models and PyTorch neural networks.
+This project focuses on financial time-series modeling and forecasting using ARCH-family models and PyTorch neural networks.
 The notebook `stock_analyzer.ipynb` presents three case studies of stocks in the aftermath of high‑volatility events:

 - **Boeing (BA) 2020**